Running out mid-pour is a serious problem. Always order a little extra.

 Concrete Project Planning Checklist

 Reviewed by Maria Ramirez, PE.
-Covers subgrade prep, forming, reinforcement, ordering quantities, pour scheduling, curing time, and inspection steps before and after pouring.
+Covers subgrade prep, forming, reinforcement, ordering quantities, pour scheduling, curing time, and inspection steps.

 Download Checklist (PDF)Planning reference only.
 See Methodology and Data Sources.
 View all project checklists →